UXHERI/DevOps-Projects/Three-Tier-AWS-EKS/README.md

 ```

 > [!WARNING]
-> First, fork this repository and the clone your forked repository to deploy it.
+> First, fork this repository and then clone your forked repository to deploy it.

 - Now go to `k8s-http` file.